COVID-19 INFORMATION FOR FARMERS AND CONSUMERS

 Seeking farmland?

 Check out land availability at Northeast Ag ExchangeNew England Farmland Finder, Land for Good, and National Young Farmers Coalition.
 Get tips on selecting the land tenure option that’s right for you at Farm Commons (1 and 2).
 Learn about cooperative or collaborative farmland ownership in this webinar by Land for Good.
-Dirt Capital Partners may be able to assist with creative financing options and partnerships and FSA has a Down Payment Loan Program for land acquisition.

 Seeking farmers to tend your land?